ob_start

 The contents of this internal buffer may be copied into a string variable using ob_get_contents().
 To output what is stored in the internal buffer, use ob_end_flush().
 Alternatively, ob_end_clean() will silently discard the buffer contents.

-An optional output_callback
+An optional output_callback function may

 be specified.
 This function takes a string as a parameter and